exercism/ruby/concepts/symbols/introduction.md

 Symbols are immutable, which means that they cannot be modified.
 This means that when you "modify" a symbol, you are actually creating a new symbol.
-There are a few methods that can be used to modify symbols, but they all return new symbols.
+There are a few methods that can be used to manipulate symbols, they all return new symbols.
 All methods can be found in the [Symbol API][symbols-api].

 ```ruby